-During its third year as an entitlement city, Grand Junction has successfully met the priority needs identified in the Consolidated Plan.
-Basically, 100% of the available CDBG funds were allocated to projects that would benefit low/moderate income persons.
-Additionally, the South Avenue Reconstruction project from the 1997 program year was completed.
-This project funded the reconstruction of South Avenue between 5th Street and 7th Street providing drainage improvements and accessibility in a low/moderate neighborhood.
-The following can summarize the City's success during its third Program Year:
+During its fourth year as an entitlement city, Grand Junction has successfully met the priority needs identified in the Consolidated Plan.
+One hundred percent of the available CDBG funds were allocated to projects that would benefit low/moderate income persons.
+Additionally, the Elm Avenue Reconstruction project from the 1998 program year was completed.
+This project funded sidewalk and drainage improvements to the south side of Elm Avenue between 15th Street and 25th Street providing drainage improvements and accessibility in a low/moderate neighborhood.
+The following can summarize the City's success during its fourth Program Year:

-The Salvation Army served 103 women and children.
-CDBG funds paid for 40% of the total purchase price of operation (\$25,000 of \$62,000).
-The remaining \$37,000 was funded by Salvation Army through other donations.
+∍The Salvation Army served over 200 women and children at their Hope House Shelter.
+CDBG funds paid for 18% of the total budget of operation.
+Salvation Army funded the remaining 82% through other donations.
 The Salvation Army Hope House Shelter is a transitional housing program for women and children.
 The Hope House provides room, board and social support for those individuals served.
 CDBG funds are used to help pay for costs associated with this program.

-∍Colorado West Mental Health (CWMH) served 5 young adults in their transitional housing program.
-CDBG funds paid for 60% of the costs for this new housing program for mental health clients between 18 and 21 years of age.
+∍Colorado West Mental Health (CWMH) served 15 young adults in their transitional housing program.
+CDBG funds paid for 31% of the costs for this new housing program for mental health clients between 18 and 21 years of age.
 The Center provides housing and social support to 18 to 21 year old clients.
 CDBG funds are used to pay rent and start up costs for each apartment.